TacticalAxis/aws-notes/AWS Certified Cloud Professional/AWS Cloud Practitioner Essentials/Module 1 -  Introduction to Amazon Web Services.md

 Key Concept: *You only pay for what you use*
 - You can always have many servers serving requests
 - Demand isn't always high enough to justify running all the servers (peak demand & low demand)
+- This is what happens in an on-prem environment
 -